jonnay/BunnyDoors/Readme.txt

 2.2 Vault:  [http://dev.bukkit.org/server-mods/vault/]
 ======================================================

-   If you have vault installed, you will be able to use the ~/bunnykey give~ command, which will let you give keys to users.
-If you want your users to be able to take keys from chests, you will also need Vault for this.
+   - Gives you access to the ~/bunnykey give~ command
+   - Allows keys to be put inside of chests

 2.3 Spout: [http://dev.bukkit.org/server-mods/spout/]
 =====================================================

-   If you have spout installed, and your players are using spoutcraft, then when they open the inventory a little message pops up telling the user what keys they currently have.
+   - Allows keys to be put inside of chests
+   - Sends "Achievement Get!" style notifications when the user opens their inventory, or gets a key from a chest.

 3 Open source!
 --------------